george2giga/PocketBaseCore/README.md

 ### Working with Relationships

-To create and delete records with relationships:
+To create records with relationships:

 ```csharp
 // Create a company